OperationSpark/hangman/README.md

 So now we should be able to do `drawHangman()` in the console and it should print out `"drawing hangman"`, right?
 Go ahead and try this.

 It didn't work, right?
 That's because `var drawHangman` is *inside of a function* (right at the very top of our code on the line after the `&lt;script&gt;` tag).
-So `drawHangman` is not *global*, and we can only rever to *global* variables in the console.
+So `drawHangman` is not *global*, and we can only refer to *global* variables in the console.
 This is actually a good thing.
 If everything was *global* then any part of our program would be able to overwrite and change any other part of the program.
 When programming we want as few things to be *global* as possible.
 Except of course when we know what we're doing and want to make something *global* on purpose.
 So how do we do that?
 Find the following bit of code toward the bottom

 ```js
 	// Export variables you want available in the console here